mo1ein/jobname/src/snapp/snapp_cab_2.md

 - Why are we able to change python tuple values even though they are immutable?

-- How you optimize a query? what's your approach to better a query? and i said my answer is correct? not an exact answer u can use explain...
+- How you ever optimized a query?
+What's your approach to improve a query? and i said my answer is correct? not an exact answer u can use explain...

 - Do you know what is memory leak?
 How golang handle it?

-- What is defer? and give me an example of usage.
+- What is defer? and give me an example of its usage.

 ### Score
 <h4><mark style="background-color:#54ca56">8/10</mark></h4>